gpaumier/gp2/src/pages/home.rst

 I have the ability to absorb massive amounts of information on almost any topic, and quickly understand new paradigms.\ [#Pretender]_ Although a physics engineer by training, I have held many different roles over the years, earning from my colleagues nicknames such as the "staff economist," "staff philosopher," and "the soul of the organization."

-I like to tackle complex problems, like leading a global movement of 70,000+ volunteers through a collaborative strategy process, culminating with a hundred independent organizations worldwide agreeing on a common strategic direction.\ [#Wikimedia2030]_ Or developing bioanalysis microfluidic devices based on thermosensitive polymers.\ [#PNIPAM]_ Or designing software that powers the World's largest photography competition.

 I communicate from a place of curiosity: I ask a lot of questions to learn more about a problem, deconstruct it, and identify underlying assumptions.
 When two opposite choices are unsatisfactory, I seek to find a third one.\ [#CreatingGreatChoices]_ I am rarely attached to specific answers, and prefer instead to find solutions with others using the Socratic method.